The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 • Support: As the latest audio and video codec, MP4 files have all the necessary support and compatibility for various devices and platforms.
 Loads of online and offline players support MP4 files as compared to MKV files, which is a major advantage for this file format.

-• Streaming: One of the main advantages is streaming video to MP4, for which MKV files are generally not preferred.
+• Streaming: One of the main advantages is streaming video to MP4 format, for which MKV files are generally not preferred.
 Hence, an MP4 container file is the best option for playing videos over the internet.
-Not just that, you can even use YouTube live stream as MP4 for a smoother experience.
+Not just that, you can even use YouTube live streams as MP4 for a smoother experience.

 • Compatible: MP4 files are also compatible with preceding format types.
 That means devices that don’t support MP4 but do support their predecessors will experience no trouble in playing the video encoded in the stated output format.